Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 Use a well-seasoned, cast-iron skillet or non-stick skillet over medium-low heat to heat these easy black bean burgers.
 The trick is to heat them through, without charring them.

-How to Cook on the Grill
+How to Grill on the BBQ

 To cook these homemade veggie burgers on the grill, simply prepare your barbecue or indoor grill (I use this one) and when hot enough, place your patties on the grill.
 Depending upon how hot your grill is, you’re going to cook for 10-20 minutes, turning half way through.
 Remove from heat and serve on your favorite bun with your favorite toppings.

-Smokeless Indoor Grill
+Chefman Smokeless Indoor Electric Grill

 Freezing and Storing Leftovers